aasisodiya/courses/azure-dp-900/README.md

 ## ETL Process

-- ETL Stands for Extract Transform and Load
+- ETL Stands for Extract, Transform, and Load
 - ETL is a data pipeline used to collect data from various sources, transform the data according to business rules and load it into a destination data store.
 - ETL Process requires data that is fully processed before being loaded to the target data store.

 ## ELT Process

-- ETL Stands for Extract Load and Transform
+- ELT Stands for Extract, Load, and Transform
 - The CRM System (Data is Extracted)
 - The Data Warehouse (Data is Loaded)
 - An in-memory data integration tool (Data is transformed)